Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

 This course will cover the foundations of inter-professional practice by reviewing the professional roles, expectations with respect to the professional standards of practice, and code of ethics applicable to the dynamic health care environment.
-The course will further introduce students to the concepts and support for interprofessional collaboration and education, as well as reflective practice and team building.
+The course will further introduce students to the concepts and support for interprofessional collaboration and education, reflective practice, and team building.
 Students will engage in weekly learning activities, case study analysis and development.

 3